dawidd6/action-download-artifact/README.md

     pr: ${{github.event.pull_request.number}}
     # Optional, no need to specify if PR is
     commit: ${{github.event.pull_request.head.sha}}
-    # Optional, will use the branch
+    # Optional, will use the specified branch.
+Defaults to all branches
     branch: master
     # Optional, defaults to all types
     event: push